pyokagan/pycsdl2/docs/source/api/rwops.rst

    :returns: A new :class:`SDL_RWops` structure
    :raises RuntimeError: SDL could not open the file.

+.. function:: SDL_AllocRW() -> SDL_RWops

+   Allocates a new :class:`SDL_RWops` structure and returns it.

+   Applications do not need to use this function unless they are providing their own RWops implementation.
+You should use the built-in implementations in SDL, like :func:`SDL_RWFromFile`, :func:`SDL_RWFromMem` etc.

+   :returns: A new :class:`SDL_RWops` structure
+   :raises MemoryError: Insufficient memory to allocate the structure.

 .. data:: RW_SEEK_SET

    Seek from the beginning of data.